Master of Science in Nursing (MSN)

 Care of the Child and Family

 This course provides the opportunity to develop and apply the theoretical skills for diagnosis, management and evaluation of commonly occurring, complex and/or long term health needs of children and their families.
 Content focuses on the analysis of current practices in diagnostic reasoning, nursing management and evidence-based practice in the care of children.
 This includes common normal and abnormal variations in physical, cognitive and psychological development and chronic conditions often specific to this population.
-Prerequisite: NGR 6201/L. Co-requisite: NGR 6301L.
+Prerequisite: NGR 6201/L AND NGR 6343/L. Co-requisite: NGR 6301L.

 2 Credit Hours

 Supervised advanced clinical experience focused on the roles of the nurse practitioner while dealing with the care of the well and ill child and family.
 Application of theory and skills for evaluation, diagnosis and management of commonly occurring, complex and/or long term health needs of children and their families.
-Prerequisite: NGR 6201/L. Co-requisite: NGR 6301.
+Prerequisite: NGR 6201/L AND NGR 6343/L. Co-requisite: NGR 6301.

 - NGR 6343 - Care of the Woman and Family